kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 ### Mundane materials

-Potions require certain amount of mundane materials to be consumed during the brewing process (starting with as simple as water and coal for fire ).
+Potions require certain amount of mundane materials to be consumed during the brewing process (starting with as simple as water, alcohol, coal for fire etc.).
 These materials are normally available at settlements at nominal prices, though the Referee is free to decide that some materials might be less common in a specific place.

 The amount of mundane materials needed for a recipe is paid out directly from the party's budget.